king1147/remember-everything/README.md

 This project consists of multiple microservices designed to handle messaging and communication functionality.

 ## Services
-You need to create .env file (from .env.example) and have PostgreSQL, MongoDB and RabitMQ to run it locally.
+You need to create .env file (from .env.example) and have PostgreSQL, MongoDB, Redis and RabitMQ to run it locally.

 ### 1. Message Receiver